gwcooper/gwcooper.github.io/index.md

 ## About me

 I'm an ex-biochemistry grad student turned research engineer working at a start up focusing on human health.
-I'm passionate about science, great food, the idea of exercise, and above all learning.
+I'm passionate about science, great food, the idea of exercise and above all, learning.

 ### The template for this blog was generously provided by [fast.ai](https://www.fast.ai).